mxndyj/Proj04/ReadMe.txt

     2. Get Ski Pass Rides and Rentals
     3. Get Open Intermediate Trials
     4. Get Yearly Profit
+    5. Display all equipment records
+    6. Display all rental records
+    7. Display all lessons
+    8. Display all employees

 --- Workload Distribution ---
 Tyler Garfield:
+    - Rental, Equipment, Rental_Archive, Equipment_Archive, Equipment (New Gear) menu, Rental (Gear rental) menu.
+        - Add, update, and delete for Equipment and Rental.
+    - Query two: Given a ski pass ID, find all lift entries and equipment rentals associated with the given ski pass, and for each, print out the lift/equipment name and entrance/rental time.
+    - NOTE: For equipment attribute updates, the required admin password is "1234"; the decision to lock equipment updates behind a password was to address this line in the spec: "The system should allow authorized personnel to make such updates".

 Mandy Jiang:
     - SkiPass, Member, Lift entry operations.
 [DBController, SKiResort, tables.sql]
     - Design PDF corresponding FDs.